holy-sheets/holysheets/docs/en/authentication/jwt.md

 ---
 title: JWT Authentication
-description: Comprehensive guide to setting up JWT (Service Account) authentication with HolySheets.
+description: Comprehensive guide to setting up JWT (Service Account) authentication with HolySheets!.
 ---

 # JWT Authentication

-HolySheets supports multiple authentication methods to securely interact with your Google Sheets.
-This guide focuses on **JWT (Service Account) Authentication**, providing step-by-step instructions to configure a service account in Google Cloud Console, integrate it with HolySheets, and perform a simple data insertion example.
+HolySheets! supports multiple authentication methods to securely interact with your Google Sheets.
+This guide focuses on **JWT (Service Account) Authentication**, providing step-by-step instructions to configure a service account in Google Cloud Console, integrate it with HolySheets!, and perform a simple data insertion example.

 ## Configuring JWT Credentials in Google Cloud Console

-To enable HolySheets to access your Google Sheets securely using JWT, you need to set up a **Service Account** in the Google Cloud Console.
+To enable HolySheets! to access your Google Sheets securely using JWT, you need to set up a **Service Account** in the Google Cloud Console.
 Follow these steps to configure the necessary credentials.

 ## 1. Enable Google Sheets API